jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 Lesson 10 - CSV generators
 --------------------------

-In lesson 7, we introduced pmenu, xdg and lx.
+In lesson 7, we introduced pmenu and lx.
 These commands are
 referred to as "CSV generators" and are invoked as follows:

     jgmenu_run <command>